Monterroso/CozyCabin/docs/project-info/tech-stack-options.md

 # Tech Stack Options

-Below is a list of recommended technologies for the AIDesk project, inspired by the requirements from both the project overview and user flow documents.
+Below is a list of recommended technologies for the CozyCabin project, inspired by the requirements from both the project overview and user flow documents.
 Each section highlights:
 1. An industry-standard option.
 2. A popular alternative.
 3. One or more other possibilities to consider.